-In 2017, the HCF received £760,000 in donations from Natco Foods Limited, Giant Export Services Ltd and T. Choithram & Sons (London) Limited (TCS London).
-T. Choithram International S.A gifted the HCF a London-based property, valued at £900,000.
+In 2018, the HCF received a total of £494,798 in donations from Natco Foods Limited (£4,798) and Giant Export Services Ltd (£490,000), T. Choithram & Sons (London) Limited gifted HCF a 10% minority interest in Trigon Snacks Trading Limited, calculated market value of £240,581 on the transfer date.
 TCS London is the parent company of Natco Foods Limited, of which Luke Pagarani is Managing Director, and Natasha Pagarani is also employed.
 Natco Foods Limited is a company based in the UK whose core business is the sourcing, processing and selling of foods from around the world to consumers primarily in the UK.
 It is the intention of TCS London and its subsidiaries to continue financial support of the HCF indefinitely.